jaswanth2910/Sony-amazon-before/readme.md

-This is the basic webside for Sony electronics generated from Amazom Whisperer
+This is the basic webside for Sony electronics generated from Amazon Whisperer